hanggrian/which-styles/docs/others/text_files.md

 # Text files
 {: .no_toc }

-&#8220;I always wanted to be somebody, but now I realize I should have been more specific.&#8221; &mdash; *Lily Tomlin*
+&ldquo;I always wanted to be somebody, but now I realize I should have been more specific.&rdquo;
+&mdash; *Lily Tomlin*
 {: .fs-6 .fw-300 }

 ## Table of contents